stefanozanella/gradle-plugin-k8s-deploy/README.md

   DNS by the control plane, but is available under a different hostname for the client pushing the image.
 Defaults to `imageRegistry`.
 NOTE: In the majority of cases you don't need to set this, and setting `imageRegistry` will automatically make Kubernetes pull from the same registry.
+* `pushDockerImage`: should the resulting Docker image be pushed to a registry or not.
+Useful to set this parameter to `false` when building directly against the Docker daemon.
+Defaults to `true`.